Business tips

 • Tip for beginners: Join or build a small network of people in your niche who support each other’s content.
 Even a handful of initial interactions can make a big difference.

-2. The mother/child method
+2. The mother/child growth strategy

 The mother/child method is a strategic way to use secondary accounts to amplify your main account’s reach.
 While it may sound complex, it’s surprisingly simple to implement: